-Students who wish to stay in the country have two fantastic, fun options to study within the United States.
+Students who wish to stay in the country have two fantastic options to study domestically.
 Dean College partners with the Washington Center in Washington, D.C., through which students can get hands-on internship experience with highly regarded government figureheads.
-Dean is also affiliated with the Disney College Program, a creative internship program that allows students to develop their problem-solving skills in either Disneyland or Disney World.
+Dean is also affiliated with the Disney College Program, a creative internship program that allows students to develop their problem-solving skills in either DisneyLand or Disney World.

 Unlike most other colleges, Dean pairs every student with a dedicated personal advisor whose sole job is to help them navigate the challenges of upper-level coursework and to keep them on the right track.
 Advisors work with their students individually, helping them choose their classes, monitor their progress, and provide them with access and direction toward one-of-a-kind academic opportunities.
 Personal advisors are dedicated to getting their students involved on campus, ensuring that their educational investments enrich their lives and set promising precedents for their future careers.